 Fitzpatrick Scale – Skin Types

-The Fitzpatrick Skin Typing Test measures several genetic dispositions, reactions to sun exposure and tanning habits:
+The Fitzpatrick Skin Typing Test measures several dispositions, reactions to sun exposure and tanning habits:

 - Pale skin, blonde or red-haired with freckles – Always burns, never tans.

 - Light fair skin – Usually burns.
 Will tan with difficulty.

 - Sensitive skin, beige colour – It will sometimes burn mildly.
 It can gradually tan to a light bronze.

 - Beige with a brown tint and dark hair (Typical Mediterranean Caucasian skin) – Rarely burns and tans with ease.